exoclam/orbital-stability/README.md

 # A Machine Learns to Predict the Stability of Circumbinary Planets

 This is a tutorial for using a deep neural network (DNN) to predict the orbital stability of circumbinary planets, as well as for training and validating your own DNN.
-Our DNN was trained on one million simulations run on [REBOUND](http://rebound.readthedocs.io/en/latest/index.html), a numerical integrator by Hanno Rein et al. You can use our code to generate stability predictions for the circumbinary planetary system of your choice.
+Our DNN was trained on one million (well, not really one million; see "Graduating from slices") simulations run on [REBOUND](http://rebound.readthedocs.io/en/latest/index.html), a numerical integrator by Hanno Rein et al. You can use our code to generate stability predictions for the circumbinary planetary system of your choice.
 As a proof of concept, this model is simplified - one can imagine introducing additional parameters, such as orbit inclination.

 To run predictions on the stability of a circumbinary system given binary eccentricity, binary mass ratio (µ), and binary and planet semi-major axes, simply run